mudassir978/test-git-learning/README.md

 # test-git-learning
-this is just testing git for learning purpose
+this is just testing git for learning purposes

+so i have added the first commit to the project.